pop-framework-developers/Socrata-Github-Smart-City-Application/db/README.md

   - PRIMARY KEY (identifier,id_customer)
   - FOREIGN KEY(id_customer) REFERENCES "socrata_customers"(id_customer)

-  A view called Socrata_DATA_CITY_USA, which shows useful information of every dataset contained in the data.json of socrata portals of USA cities, made with the next query:
+ - A view called Socrata_DATA_CITY_USA, which shows useful information of every dataset contained in the data.json of socrata portals of USA cities, made with the next query:
   - select distinct identifier, keyword, theme, title,description from socrata_data where id_customer in (select id_customer from socrata_customers where type="City" and country="USA")

-  A view called Socrata_DCAT_CITY_USA, which shows useful information of every dataset contained in the dcat.json of socrata portals of USA cities, made with the next query:
+ - A view called Socrata_DCAT_CITY_USA, which shows useful information of every dataset contained in the dcat.json of socrata portals of USA cities, made with the next query:
   - select distinct identifier, keyword, theme, title,description from socrata_data where id_customer in (select id_customer from socrata_customers where type="City" and country="USA")

+- A view called USA_CITY_IDS_WITH_THEME_OR_KEYWORD, which only shows identifier, theme and keyword of the USA cities datasets when, at least, a theme or a keyword exists because without one of them it may be too difficult to categorize the datasets.
+This view is the one used by the Github-ETL process for searching references to the datasets in Github.
+It is made with the next query:
+  - select distinct identifier,theme,keyword from (select identifier,theme,keyword from socrata_data_city_usa union select identifier,theme,keyword from socrata_dcat_city_usa) where theme!="" or keyword !="" order by theme,keyword

+- A table called usa_city_datasets_categorized, which stores the same rows as the USA_CITY_IDS_WITH_THEME_OR_KEYWORD but with 3 more columns: title, description and category.
+That is, those ones when, at least, a theme or keyword exist.
+This table is the one used by the experts for carrying out the categorization process of the datasets.
+So, initially, the field category is null for every row.
+It also contains the title and the description of every row for helping in those cases where experts might be doubting among one or more categories when a dataset does not contain a theme.
+In summary, this table has the next characteristics:
+ - "IDENTIFIER" TEXT PRIMARY KEY  NOT NULL
+ - "THEME" TEXT
+ - "KEYWORD" TEXT
+ - "TITLE" TEXT
+ - "DESCRIPTION" TEXT
+ - "CATEGORY" TEXT